 Fig. 2: RDLSS, Lisboa, Portugal, 2011.
-Axonometry of existing school and new buildings, it is a rigorous drawing produced ba the office that made the project.
-C Atelier dos Remédios, 2015
+Axonometry of existing school and new buildings, it is a rigorous drawing produced ba the office that made the project. © Atelier dos

+Remédios.
+2015

-The school, built in 1961 as a female high school had its program The shift to a co-education school and the increasing number of distributed in two perpendicular blocks physically connected by students, in the period post-April 25th5, encouraged a series of minor a covered playground, both elevated 4m above the street level in changes that have been systematically removing clarity to the original an artificial plateau.
-The main body of three floors of classrooms, structures.
-This was followed by many other small transformations to settled along the street Maria Amália Vaz de Carvalho to the north answer communitarian or legal requirements, with no master plan to and recessed from it, was divided by a central core of access with a regulate it. staircase and passageway that separates the classes from different This resulted in a school filled with provisional structures and levels of education.
-The second block to the west housed the equipment that occupied the common and leisure areas, compounded by the damage resulting from intensive use, not accompanied by gymnasiums on the upper floor and the cantina on the ground floor.
-In structural terms, the classroom dimensions determined the module regular maintenance of the building. of the classroom block.
-It was considered the measure of half In 2007, the Portuguese State launched the SSMP, conducted by classroom (4,15m) to create the reticulated reinforced beam-pillar Parque Escolar (PE), aiming at the renovation and modernization of the secondary school buildings through customized solutions concrete structure and again, half of that measure to normalize the adapted to the context and "educational project pursued by each window frames that ensured a standardization to the whole building4 (Fig. 1).
+The school, built in 1961 as a female high school had its program distributed in two perpendicular blocks physically connected by a covered playground, both elevated 4m above the street level in an artificial plateau.
+The main body of three floors of classrooms, settled along the street Maria Amália Vaz de Carvalho to the north and recessed from it, was divided by a central core of access with a staircase and passageway that separates the classes from different levels of education.
+The second block to the west housed the gymnasiums on the upper floor and the cantina on the ground floor.
+In structural terms, the classroom dimensions determined the module of the classroom block.
+It was considered the measure of half classroom (4,15m) to create the reticulated reinforced beam-pillar concrete structure and again, half of that measure to normalize the window frames that ensured a standardization to the whole building4 (Fig. 1).